Trump floats election ‘delay’ amid claims of voting fraud

-WASHINGTON (AP) — President Donald Trump is for the first time floating a “delay” to November’s presidential election, as he makes unsubstantiated allegations that increased mail-in voting will result in fraud.
+WASHINGTON (AP) — President Donald Trump is for the first time floating a “delay” to the Nov.
+3 presidential election, as he makes unsubstantiated allegations that increased mail-in voting will result in fraud.

-The dates of federal elections — the Tuesday after the first Monday in November — are enshrined in federal law and would require an act of Congress to change.
+The dates of presidential elections — the Tuesday after the first Monday in November in every fourth year — are enshrined in federal law and would require an act of Congress to change.
 The Constitution makes no provisions for a delay to the Jan.
 20, 2021 presidential inauguration.

 Trump tweeted Thursday: “With Universal Mail-In Voting (not Absentee Voting, which is good), 2020 will be the most INACCURATE & FRAUDULENT Election in history.
 It will be a great embarrassment to the USA.
 Delay the Election until people can properly, securely and safely vote???”